 The Council passed Amendment 40 with a 3-year sunset clause (GMFMC 2014a).
 Unless the Council takes action to otherwise modify management of the separate components (e.g., through Amendment 393 or another plan amendment), the provisions establishing separate recreational components and the respective allocations will expire on December 31, 2017.
 Retaining a distinct federal for-hire component with an associated component quota is necessary for the establishment of red snapper management for charter vessels.
 Amendment 41 is the current vehicle the Council is using to develop a management strategy for charter vessels harvesting red snapper.
-Thus, an action would be included to provide the Council the opportunity to extend management of the separate components of the recreational sector.
+Thus, an action may need to be included that provides the Council the opportunity to extend management of the separate components of the recreational sector.
 Such an action would be necessary for the Council to establish the other actions in the amendment pertaining to the design features of charter vessel management for red snapper.
+Relatedly, an action would be needed to determine how the for-hire quota would be divided between the charter and headboat sub-components if the Council continues to pursue separate management approaches for the sub-components.
+These actions may be placed in Amendment 41 or 42.